News

 Partners in Preservation: RBA & CWT

-Earlier this year, the Civil War Trust launched a fundraising campaign to save 665 crucial acres on the North Anna Battlefield - the entirety of the Jericho Mill portion of the site.
-The Richmond Battlefields Association (RBA) is contributing $5,000 to the effort, matching a $5,000 contribution from the Grand Army of the Cussewago (GAC).
+Earlier this year, the Civil War Trust launched an ambitious fundraising campaign to preserve 665 crucial acres of the North Anna Battlefield—encompassing the entirety of the Jericho Mill portion of the site.

 August 2013